-Crafted in Japan from Ginsan stainless steel, these are the nicest Nakiri knives we've had the pleasure of using for quite some time.
+Crafted in Japan from high performance steels, these are the nicest Nakiri knives we've had the pleasure of using for quite some time.
 High F&F, well balanced, with a comfortable handle and good sharpness out of the box.
 Available in limited numbers, it is highly recommended.

 - Hitohira Futana S3 Migaki Japanese Kitchen Knife

 - Steel Choice (Select Above):

 - 162mm Blade Edge Length / 314mm Overall Length / 2.6mm Blade Thickness

 * As our kitchen knives are hand-made (some with natural materials like timber), small variation to size and colour may occur.